 How does shipping work for pre-orders vs. regular items?

-Typically, our pre-orders are announced on the 1st of the month and closed on the 15th of the month.
+When we do pre-orders, we typically announce on the 1st of the month and close on the 15th of the month.
 At that point, the order is put into production and takes about two weeks.
-You will get your pre-orders the beginning of the following month.
+You then get your pre-orders the beginning of the following month.

-Basically, when you buy a pre-order item, you are buying an item that isn’t actually printed yet.
+Basically, if you buy a pre-order item, you are buying an item that isn’t actually printed yet.
 It’s like ordering merchandise FROM THE FUTURE.

 What if I need to exchange something?